 What I have noticed is that, prior to my wellness journey, I just wasn’t paying attention.
 As much as I am a control freak, I still didn’t eat meat, thought I ate healthy for the most part, I just didn’t pay attention to the amount of sugar, fat, and “extras” that I was bringing into my body.
 I wasn’t being mindful, at all.

 There are many schools of thought in the IF world, and Sumaya would probably disagree with my plan that I limit what I eat, even during my eating window, but I have decided that this wellness journey is mine, and it is working for me.
 I feel great.
-Plus, proof is in the pudding.
+Plus, the proof is in the pudding.
 We’ll get to that.

 I use the LoseIt app, but you can use any tracking app such as My Fitness Pal, Cronometer, Nutritionix, etc. There are tons of them.
 Just find the one that works best for you, should you choose to go the tracking app route.
+I also use my Fitbit to track my steps.

 Proof is in the Pudding